RimDan/ni-anomaly-detection-public/README.md

 ## Usage

-After installation and configuration of this module, you can run this module by using the command as follows.
+After installing and configuring this module, you can run this module by using the command as follows.

 ```
 sudo python3 -m swagger_server